ChibiOS/ChibiOS/testhal/STM32/PWM/readme.txt

 ** The Demo **

-The application demonstrates the use of the STM32 PWM driver.
+The application demonstrates the use of the STM32 PWM and ICU drivers.
+Pins PA8 and PB6 must be connected in order to trigger the ICU input with the PWM output.
+The ICU unit will measure the generated PWM.

 ** Build Procedure **